 Aurelia advanced I18N

 Recently I had to implement i18n in order to support several languages and users all around the world.
 I used the official aurelia-18n library and had some difficulties make everything work in Safari (Cordova iOS App) and with Typescript.
-This post will may cover and extend some steps that are already described on the README.md page of the Github repo.
+This post will cover and extend some steps that are already described in the README.md page of the Github repo.

 Using aurelia-i18n with Typescript

 Like on the Github page suggested you have to execute

 or some other backend service from this list of available backends and install typings

 Since i18next-xhr-backend comes with a d.ts file you can just add

 to your tsconfig.js and the gulp typescript task will find and use the i18next-xhr-backend.d.ts file.
 If you are up to date with your aurelia packages you shouldn´t get any "Duplicate identifier" error messages.
 If you have some issues with this you could change the filesGlob path to only match the specific file or follow the steps described under point 8.ii.